 My research is broadly aimed at understanding the interactions that structure plant communities in space and time.
 These range from competition, facilitation, interactions with soil microbes, and climatic and environmental pressures.
 My research also focuses on understanding the mechanisms through which global change factors, including climate change, nitrogen deposition, and invasive species, influence native plant communities and the consequences of these global changes for ecosystems in the future.
 I study ecology in a framework that is founded in ecological theory and utilizes a broad range of experimental, survey, and modeling techniques.

-1. Climate change effects on alpine ecosystems
+2. Climate change effects on plants and microbes in the alpine

 -Interactive effects of warming, snowpack, and N deposition on tundra communities

 Global change is multifaceted, comprising simultaneous changes in many environmental factors, and these factors may have non-additive effects on plant communities.
 Moreover, these global change factors can influence species both by directly affecting performance and by modifying the competitive environment.
 I am collaborating with Katharine Suding, Isabel Ashton (National Parks Service), Jonas Knape (UC Berkeley) to study these non-additive effects in the alpine tundra.
 In this study, we incorporate components of global change into population dynamic models and fit them to experimental data to determine how global change factors affect population dynamics and how species interactions are altered by global change.